-End of Life Care – Legal Issues Advanced
+End of Life Care Advanced Training – Legal Issues

 This one-day course will provide healthcare practitioners involved in palliative and elderly care a detailed knowledge of the legal framework in which they practice.